renggli/dart-data/README.md

 Tutorial
 --------

-Below are step by step instructions of how to use this library.
+Below are step-by-step instructions of how to use this library.
 More elaborate examples are included with the [examples](https://github.com/renggli/dart-data/tree/master/example).

 ### Installation